danigb/smplr/README.md

 - No setup: specifically, all samples are online, so no need for a server.
 - Easy to use: everything should be intuitive for non-experienced developers
-- Decent sounding: use high quality open source samples.
-For good or worst, is sample based 🤷
+- Decent sounding: uses high quality open source samples.
+For better or worse, it is sample based 🤷

 #### Installation